zmkfirmware/zmk/docs/docs/development/setup.md

 3. Install the [Remote - Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)

 :::info
 The docker container includes `west` and the compilation toolchain.
-If you're using docker and VS Code, you can skip right to [Source Code](#source-code).
+If you're using docker and VS Code, or `docker compose`, you can skip right to [Source Code](#source-code).
 :::

 </TabItem>